-The name "Il Pignocco" (a big Pine) derives from an ancient and gigantic pine that was situated nearby the farmhouse.
-The memory of the people tells that the tree was so stately that it was immediately identified by sailors, who used it as a point of reference.
-Once fallen, the circumference of the trunk overcame the height of a man.
-And for the unbelievers, photos of the prodigious tree are visible in the reception of the agritourism entitled to the "pignocco".
+The name Il Pignocco (a big Pine) derives from an ancient and gigantic pine that was situated nearby the farmhouse.
+The tree was so stately that sailors used it as a point of reference.
+The circumference of the trunk was larger than the height of a man.
+Photos of the huge tree are now in the reception of the country house.

 Il Pignocco Country House is situated on top of the hill of St. Pietro in Calibano, in the heart of the Lucus Pisaurensis, a wood consecrated to the divinities by the ancient Romans.
 Here they made offerings and sacrifices when asking for intervention of the Gods, or to thank them for received benefits.

 In 1737 Annibale degli Abbati Olivieri, owner at the time of the farmhouse, announced that he had discovered this sacred place, as he found inscriptions, metal and terracotta votive offerings and coin offerings dating from the most ancient to the Roman times.